Home/Reviews/Full Review/Parktown Residence

 Pillar Score Assessment

-Should You Buy Parktown Residence
+Should you buy Parktown Residence

 Data sources: URA REALIS transaction data for Parktown Residence and comparable developments in District 18.
 GLS tender results from URA.
 CityLife @ Tampines Central transactions from our Tampines 3-bedder area comparison.
 Pinery Residences pricing from our Pinery Residences review.